Webinar 4.Interpreting Data and Making Decisions

 Example 4

-Crystal’s D/HH teacher looks her progress monitoring graphs with the classroom teacher.
+| Crystal’s D/HH teacher looks her progress monitoring graphs with the classroom teacher.
 They decide that Crystal’s rate of progress has improved since the additional instructional time was implemented.
+His initial phoneme identification skills have not progressed. | Henry’s teacher reviews his progress monitoring graphs and sees that Henry is progressing in word identification at a faster rate since the new intervention was implemented.
 His initial phoneme identification skills have not progressed. |

 Is the